 When he came off the field last Saturday as a raucous crowd celebrated Toronto FC's first goal and first victory, captain Jim Brennan said he and his teammates wanted opponents "to be intimidated" when they played at BMO Field.

 under them.
-DeRosario, after scorching Colorado in a 3-1 win,
+DeRosario, after scorching Colorado in a 3-1 win, struggled.

 May 16 in Toronto

 Houston 0.
 Goal: Welsh (O'Brien) 25.

 Toronto FC - Sutton, Wynne, Goldthwaite, Boyens, Welsh (Braz, 83), Brennan, Edu, C.Robinson, O'Brien (Pozniak,